-- Interest in SDGs and global warming among people in their 20s is relatively low.
-When broken down by generation, the highest percentage of respondents “did not know” SDGs when asked.
+- Interest in the SDGs and global warming among people in their 20s is relatively low.
+When broken down by generation, the highest percentage of respondents in this cohort answered “did not know” when asked about the SDGs.

-- People who prioritize ESG over profit (return) are concerned about social issues such as human rights.
+- Those who prioritize ESG issues over profits show concern about social issues such as human rights.

-- Rate of recognition of ESG investment is low at less than 20%.
+- The ESG investment recognition rate is low, at less than 20%.
 Information on matters such as relevance to returns is insufficient.

-ESG investment, which determines the sustainability and profitability of a company’s business based on information about its environmental (E), social (S) and corporate governance (G) performance, is expanding.
-In light of the United Nations’ Sustainable Development Goals (SDGs), QUICK ESG Research Center conducted a survey of awareness toward ESG investment and ethical consumption by generation.
-Currently, ESG investment is not widespread in Japan, but promoting corporate disclosure and increasing the amount of information that can be used in investment decisions are considered necessary to increase investor interest.
+ESG investment involves judging the sustainability and profitability of a company’s business based on information about its environmental (E), social (S) and corporate governance (G) performance.
+Investment that takes ESG issues into account is currently expanding.
+In light of the United Nations’ Sustainable Development Goals (SDGs), QUICK ESG Research Center conducted a survey of awareness regarding ESG investment and ethical consumption, placing special focus on differences in generation.
+ESG investment is not currently widespread in Japan; however, it is considered that to increase investor interest, it will be essential to promote corporate disclosure and expand the amount of information that can be used when making investment decisions.

-When asked to choose one of the 17 SDGs Goals proposed by the United Nations that they consider most important, Goal 3 (Good Health and Well-Being) was selected within the top two for all generations, and Goal 16 (Peace, Justice and Strong Institutions) was also selected within the top four.
-On the other hand, Goal 13 (Climate Action) ranked in the top three among the over 40s, while Goal 1 (No Poverty) ranked in the top two among the under 40s.
-In addition, there was variation among generations, with those in their 20s and 30s placing Goal 7 (Affordable and Clean Energy), Goal 10 (Reduced Inequalities), and Goal 11 (Sustainable Cities and Communities) at the top of the list.
+Participants were asked to choose 1 of the 17 SDGs Goals proposed by the United Nations that they considered most important.
+Every generational cohort placed Goal 3 (Good Health and Well-Being) within the top 2, and Goal 16 (Peace, Justice and Strong Institutions) within the top 4.
+However, regarding other issues, generational differences emerged.
+Goal 13 (Climate Action) was ranked in the top 3 by those over 40, while Goal 1 (No Poverty) was given a place in the top 2 by those under 40.
+Those in their 20s and 30s placed Goal 7 (Affordable and Clean Energy), Goal 10 (Reduced Inequalities) and Goal 11 (Sustainable Cities and Communities) at the top of the list.

-■ Interest in SDGs and Global Warming among People in Their 20s Is Relatively Low
+■ Interest in the SDGs and Global Warming among People in Their 20s Is Relatively Low

 ■ Low Recognition of ESG Investment and Insufficient Information on Its Relevance to Returns

-3.1% of respondents were already investing in ESG.
-Even including those who answered that they had heard of it, the recognition rate of ESG investment was 17.7%.
-39.1% of all respondents said they would like to make ESG investments in the future.
-Of those interested in ESG investment, 56.2% cited “because I want to do something good for the environment and society” and “because I don’t want my money to be used for something bad” as reasons, while only 15.6% cited the fact that it would lead to returns.
+Only 3.1% of respondents said that they were already investing with an eye to ESG issues.
+Even when including those who answered that they had heard of ESG investment, the recognition rate for this type of investing was 17.7%.
+However, 39.1% of all respondents said that they would like to make ESG-related investments in the future.
+When those expressing interest in ESG investing were asked why they felt this way, 56.2% selected “because I want to do something good for the environment and society” and “because I don’t want my money to be used for something bad” as reasons.
+Only 15.6% cited the fact that it would lead to returns.

-Among those who are not interested in ESG investment, 37.6% said that they do not understand the relevance to their returns, and 25.2% said that they cannot make a decision due to the lack of ESG information on financial products, indicating that in short they do not have enough information to make an investment decision.
+Among those who were not interested in ESG investment, 37.6% said that they did not understand its relevance to returns, and 25.2% said that they would be unable to make decisions due to a lack of ESG-related information on financial products.

-■ People Who Prioritize ESG over Investment Returns Are Concerned about Human Rights and Other Social Issues
+■ Prioritization of ESGs over Investment Returns Is Associated with Concerns about Human Rights and Other Social Issues

-When broken down by sustainability issue, human rights ranked first in the “ESG investment preference group,” which prioritizes ESG over investment returns.
-By gender and generation, both men and women in their 20s were interested in biodiversity, but both man and women in their 30s and 50s were interested in social issues with human rights ranking first.
+When broken down by sustainability issue, human rights topped the list of concerns for the “ESG investment preference group,” which prioritizes the ESGs over investment returns.
+By gender and generation, both men and women in their 20s showed an interest in biodiversity, whereas both men and women in their 30s and 50s gave special attention to social issues, with human rights ranking first.

-■ 20% of All Respondents Pay a Premium for Addressing Sustainability Issues
+■ 20% of Respondents Pay a Premium to Address Sustainability Issues

-On average, 47.8% of the respondents in the “ethical consumption-consideration group” said they would choose a company that “makes efforts if the price is the same” and that they would consider sustainability to a certain extent when making a purchase, with those in their 70s accounting for the highest percentage at 61.1% and the rate declining as the generation became younger.
-On the other hand, those in their 20s (41.5%) were also the most likely to have a weak interest in ethical consumption (“I buy the cheapest regardless of initiatives” or “I don’t think about such things”).
+On average, 47.8% of the respondents in the “ethical consumption consideration group” said they would choose a company that “makes efforts if the price is the same.”
+These respondents noted that they would consider sustainability to a certain extent when making a purchase.
+Those in their 70s accounted for the highest percentage figures for such group (61.1%), with the percentages declining in tandem with decreasing respondent age.
+Those in their 20s (41.5%) were the most likely to have a low interest in ethical consumption (“I buy the cheapest offering, regardless of initiatives” or “I don’t think about such things”).

 ■ Women Who Pay a Premium for Addressing Sustainability Issues Are Interested in Biodiversity

-In the “advanced ethical consumption group” that pays a premium for companies’ efforts on sustainability issues, for respondents in their 50s and older, women were more likely to choose environmental issues than men.
-Women were more interested in biodiversity, ranking first among those in their 20s and 30s, and second among those in their 40s, 50s and 70s.
+Within the “advanced ethical consumption group” described above, women in their 50s and above consider environmental issues than men in the same age group.
+Overall, women showed a greater interest in biodiversity, which ranked first among those in their 20s and 30s, and second among those in their 40s, 50s and 70s.

-Nikkei Research, which was commissioned to conduct the survey, recruited registered monitors so that each group ranging in age from their 20s to 70s in 10-year increments would have 250 or more monitors of both man and woman, and received their responses through a questionnaire form on its website.
-The survey was conducted from July 16 to July 20, 2021, and 3056 respondents (33 of whom did not give their gender) responded to the survey.
+Nikkei Research was commissioned to conduct the survey, targeting respondents ranging in age from their 20s to 70s, divided into groups by 10-year age increments.
+Nikkei Research recruited registered monitors so that each age group would have 250 or more monitors (both men and women).
+The survey was conducted in questionnaire form, with responses being received on the Nikkei Research website.
+The survey was conducted from July 16 to July 20, 2021, and it had a total of 3056 respondents (33 of whom did not specify gender).